gulducat/basic-api/README.md

 An example can be found in `basic_github.py` which is used in `release.py` for making releases of `basic-api`.

-Requires Python 3.5+ even though it would be easy to support lower versions.
-Please use modern Python!

 ## Usage

 ```